menu

 Demographics

-The per capita income in Kelly in 2018 was $32,275, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
-This equates to an annual income of $129,100 for a family of four.
+The per capita income in Kelly in 2022 was $34,890, which is middle income relative to Wyoming and the nation.
+This equates to an annual income of $139,560 for a family of four.
+However, Kelly contains both very wealthy and poor people as well.

 Kelly is an extremely ethnically-diverse town.
 The people who call Kelly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kelly residents report their race to be White.
-Important ancestries of people in Kelly include Norwegian, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Kelly include Norwegian, Irish, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Kelly is English.
 Other important languages spoken here include Slavic languages and Navajo.